-The Dominion and Kurimoto Ball Mills have been re-lined and the old mill is now on Care and Maintenance.
+The Dominion and Kurimoto Ball Mills have been re-lined and are now on care and maintenance pending future backup requirements.

-All other equipment and functions associated with the Processing Plant, including the Primary Crusher, the Detoxification unit, Thickener, CIL tanks and gold room operated successfully throughout the quarter.
+All other equipment and functions associated with the processing plant, including the primary crusher, the detoxification unit, thickener, CIL tanks and gold room operated successfully throughout the quarter.